thad72a/alpha-bet/README.md

 4. Card becomes available for other users to bet on

 ### Placing Bets
+1. Connect your wallet (MetaMask for EVM/H160 addresses)
+2. Ensure you have native TAO in your wallet
-1. Users browse available betting cards
+3. Browse available betting cards
-2. Choose YES or NO shares (or both)
+4. Choose YES or NO shares (or specific options for multi-choice markets)
-3. Purchase shares with TAO tokens
+5. Purchase shares with native TAO (includes 2.5% platform fee)
-4. Shares are stored on-chain and can be redeemed after resolution
+6. Shares are stored on-chain and can be redeemed after resolution

 ### Resolution
 1. Cards automatically resolve at the specified timestamp